symonk/Writing-Good-Gherkin-Syntax/README.md

 - First words of the scenario title should be capitalized, rest in lower case
 - Feature declarations should be capitalized for the first word
 - All scenarios should be written in a third person sense, do **NOT** use the word "I" do X
+- Experiment, but keep consistency

-## Scenario declarations and Scenario Titles: :beginner:
+## :beginner: Scenario declarations and Scenario Titles:

 - Avoid using words like: 'but', 'or', 'and' in the scenario or title
 - Avoid using words like: 'like', 'since', 'so' in the scenario or title